caiovbraga/bpdts-demo/README.md

 ---
 ## Deployment

+### Ansible
-An ansible playbook `ansible/` is used to copy a docker compose stack in the target host, build the application image, create 2 container replicas and start the service.
+An ansible playbook under `ansible/` is used to copy a docker compose stack in the target host, build the application image, create 2 container replicas and start the service.

+### Jenkins
+Also a `Jenkinsfile` is used to build and push a container image to the github repository.
+However, this image is not used in the example deployment as Ansible builds the image locally.

+### Kubernetes
+Under directory `kubernetes/` there is a manifest file for the deployment of the fast-api image in a kubernetes cluster, the deployment uses the image built in Jenkins.
+Deployment not used in the example.

 ### Example
 A running version of this code can be found in the link below